Professional behaviour and fitness to practise

 Case studies and thought pieces to demonstrate how professional behaviour and fitness to practise can apply in real life.

 We have run student competitions with the Medical Schools Council exploring why professionalism is important to medical students.
-Below, the shortlisted students share their sessions as teaching resources.
+On the competition page the shortlisted students share their sessions as teaching resources.

 We asked medical schools to tell us what steps they have taken towards implementing the guidance, any difficulties, and how they had communicated it to their students.
 We have also put together a myth buster and FAQs to help students and medical schools understand the guidance.